Conception: an easy task for some, foolhardy for others, a mistake often, accidental even, unconscious or intentional.

 Conception is the genesis or origination of an idea.
 Inception is the process whereby the seed of an idea is received.
-Fertilization infers that the idea bears promise, and united with its opposite, creating life and starts to grow of its own accord.
-Implantation means the idea took root in the uterus or in the feelings, behaviour or mind, and needs to surrender some of its autonomy to its host – the mother or the soma.
+Fertilization infers that the idea bears promise, and is united with its opposite, creating life and starting to grow of its own accord.
+Implantation means the idea took root in the uterus or in the feelings, behavior, or mind, and needs to surrender some of its autonomy to its host – the mother or the soma.
 Gestation infers that the original idea (the seed) is evolving along its path which is predetermined.
-The seed is contained in life (the feminine ova) and together they differentiate to zygote to morula, thence to blastocyst to embryo and ultimately fetus and child.
+The seed is contained in life (the feminine ova) and together they differentiate from zygote to morula, thence to blastocyst to embryo, and ultimately fetus and child.
 Birth ensues.

 The material elements have mass; each contains a particular frequency or range of vibrational states, and although not alive in the classic sense contain different potentials that may initiate movement (as in decay, or a change of state as in graphite and diamond, or when combined together create another element which transforms into a different compound–gas, liquid or solid.)

 The next realm is the vegetal kingdom, which transforms material elements as building blocks into simple or complex life forms, and thus contains mass + (the) energy [of the vegetal elements].
 So it goes on, the animal kingdom has mass + life (energy) + movement.
-The human kingdom contains what has been before and (mass + energy+ movement) the energy of thought, belief, concepts, innovation, language, music etc. The human contains all four energies each a higher octave, for example, than the one below.
-Philosopohers postulated a hierarchy of energies.
+The human kingdom contains what has been before and (mass + energy+ movement) the energy of thought, belief, concepts, innovation, language, and music.
+The human contains all four energies each a higher octave, for example, than the one below.
+Philosophers postulated a hierarchy of energies.

 The Chinese differentiated five aspects of qi (chi).
-Qi carries the various energies or life forces that exist at the vegetal level in the human and provide the human, with the wherewithal to adapt, accommodate, protect, nourish and be nurtured by the natural cycles of life:
+Qi carries the various energies or life forces that exist at the vegetal level in humans and provides humans, with the wherewithal to adapt, accommodate, protect, nourish, and be nurtured by the natural cycles of life:

 Plant kingdom: Material Qi + Living Qi